imBuzz/PetsReloaded-Guide/How-To-Create-A-Pet.md

         xOffset: 0.0
         zOffset: 0.0
         yOffset: -0.7
       #On here you have to define every position for every part of the stand; you can remove the part that you don't need
+      #every part of the "0:0:0" refers to X:Y:Z of the EulerAngle
+      #Use website such as: https://haselkern.com/Minecraft-ArmorStand/ or https://mrgarretto.com/armorstand/ for a better way to create pets
       positions:
         headPos: "0:0:0"
         bodyPos: "55:0:0"